 An Airlock blog points out that machine learning can, for example, automate log analysis or help create or optimize WAF configurations.

 Web application firewalls that leverage machine learning technology can also help you differentiate your business.
-With a WAF + ML, you can deliver a superior security solution that works without the inefficiency of high numbers of false positives, trained to recognize known threats as well as to spot activity associated with zero-day attacks.
+With a WAF + ML, you can deliver a superior security solution that works without the inefficiency of high numbers of false positives, trained to recognize known threats and spot activity associated with zero-day attacks.

 Web application firewall technology is advancing, with some vendors even exploring how deep learning can enhance their offerings.
 The takeaway is not to be complacent about the solutions you offer.
-Stay informed about how vendors are using advanced technologies to deliver better results and greater value to benefit both your customers and your business.
+Stay informed about how vendors use advanced technologies to deliver better results and greater value to benefit your customers and your business.